 APPLICATIONS: Pima Community College, in cooperation with other colleges and universities in Arizona, uses the American College Testing Service Family Financial Statement form.
 The Student Data form must be submitted to the College's Financial Aid Office whereas the Family Financial Statement must be submitted to the American College Testing Service.
 Forms are available in the Financial Aid Office or the office of any Pima County high school counselor.

-Because funds under all programs are limited in the amount available each year, applications received by April 1- prior to the beginning of the school year-will be given priority consideration.
+Because funds under all programs are limited in the amount available each year, applications received by April 1-prior to the beginning of the school year-will be given priority consideration.
+Applicants are each year, applications received by April 1-prior to the beginning of the school year-will be given priority consideration.
 Applicants are encouraged to apply as early as possible to insure full consideration.
 The financial aid staff welcomes inquiries, and members may be called upon to meet with groups of students and their families in high schools and neighborhood centers to provide information and counsel about financing college expenses.
 Inquiries should be directed to the Financial Aid Office.